 Just think of the positive cycle you might generate if you choose to grab on to a piece of hope, and then another.

 Your turn: What do you hope for?
 If you’ve lost hope, who can you find to give you a boost?
 What would help you increase the hope in your soul?
-I’d love to hear from you.
+Leave a comment below.